Codecademy/docs/content/sql/concepts/math-functions/terms/ceiling/ceiling.md

   - 'paths/analyze-data-with-sql'
 ---

 The SQL function **`CEILING()`** is used to round up a numeric value to the next highest integer.
-It returns the smallest integer that is greater than or equal to the input value.
+It returns the next whole value that is greater than or equal to the input value.

 ## Syntax